nrfconnect/sdk-nrf/samples/bluetooth/nrf_dm/README.rst

 The nRF Distance Measurement sample demonstrates the functionality of the Distance Measurement (DM) subsystem.
 It shows how to use DM to measure the distance between devices.
-The Bluetooth® Heart Rate Service is running simultaneously.
+The Bluetooth® Direction and Distance Finding Service is running simultaneously.

+Sample is configured to use Nordic's SoftDevice link layer.

 Requirements
 ************